robbert-vdh/SwordsGame/README.markdown

 > -   Changed to cap from 4 players to 20.
 Arenas can now have between 0 and 20 spawns.
 -   Some code optimization.
--   Spout won't be downloa  ded automatically anymore.
+-   Spout won't be downloaded automatically anymore.

 __1.2.5__